-Name of the Statutes Nature of the dues Disputed amount (Rs. in Lakhs) Period to which it relates Forum where the dispute is pending The Income Tax Act, 1961 Income Tax 8.42 F.Y.
-2013- 2014 Commissioner of Income Tax (Appeals), Mumbai
+Name of the Statutes Nature of the dues Disputed amount (Rs. in Lakhs) Period to which it relates Forum where the dispute is pending

+The Income Income Tax 8.42 F.Y.
+2013- Commissioner of

+Tax Act, 2014 Income Tax

+1961 (Appeals),

+Mumbai

-Except for the same, the Company does not have any disputed dues of sales tax, service tax, goods and service tax, duty of custom, duty of excise, valued added tax and cess.
+Except for the same, the company does not have any disputed dues of sales tax, service tax, goods and service tax, duty of custom, duty of excise, valued added tax and cess.

-- (viii) According to the information and explanations given to us and on the basis of our examination of records of the Company, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income in the income tax assessment under the Income Tax Act, 1961. - (ix) The Company has not taken any loans or borrowings from bank, financial institution and government.
-Therefore, clauses (ix)(a), (ix)(b), (ix)(c), (ix)(d), (ix)(e) and (ix)(f) of paragraph 3 of the Order are not applicable to the Company. - (x) (a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments).
-Therefore, clause (x)(a) of paragraph 3 of the Order is not applicable to the Company. - (b) According to the information and explanation given to us, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partly or optionally convertible) during the year.
-Therefore, clause (x)(b) of paragraph 3 of the Order is not applicable to the Company.
+- (viii) According to the information and explanations given to us and on the basis of our examination of records of the company, there were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income in the income tax assessment under the Income Tax Act, 1961. - (ix) The company has not taken any loans or borrowings from bank, financial institution and government.
+Therefore, clauses (ix)(a), (ix)(b), (ix)(c), (ix)(d), (ix)(e) and (ix)(f) of paragraph 3 of the Order are not applicable to the company. - (x) (a) The company did not raise any money by way of initial public offer or further public offer (including debt instruments).
+Therefore, clause (x)(a) of paragraph 3 of the Order is not applicable to the company. - (c) According to the information and explanation given to us, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partly or optionally convertible) during the year.
+Therefore, clause (x)(b) of paragraph 3 of the Order is not applicable to the company.